vmware/photon/docs/photon_troubleshoot/enabling-systemd-debug.md

 1. Append `systemd.debug-shell=1` to the kernel command line.

-    To change logging level to debug, you can append `systemd.log_level=debug`.
+    Optionally, to change logging level to debug, you can append `systemd.log_level=debug`.

 1. Press `F10` to proceed with the boot.